Abu Dhabi

 The country's sea transportation sector is developing steadily in terms of ports, operating ships, maintaining and constructing dry docks in accordance with the international standards on maritime safety and protection of the marine environment.

 The UAE has several seaports.
-According to the World Shipping Council, two of the world's top 50 container ports are in the UAE, with Dubai featuring among the top ten.
+According to the World Shipping Council, Jebel Ali and Abu Dhabi ports were amongst the world's 50 biggest container ports as of 2024.

 Major seaports in the UAE include: